Akurganow/use-persisted-state/README.md

 ```
 ## Use custom storage

-The [storage API](https://github.com/Akurganow/use-persisted-state/blob/master/docs/storage-api.md) is similar to the browser.storage but with a few exceptions
+The [storage API](https://github.com/Akurganow/use-persisted-state/blob/master/docs/storage-api.md) is similar to the browser.storage but with a few differences

 ```jsx
 import createPersistedState from '@plq/use-persisted-state'